widgetti/solara/solara/website/pages/documentation/advanced/content/10-howto/50-ipywidget_libraries.md

 ---
 title: Using various ipywidgets libraries within a Solara application
-description: Solara can work with virtually any ipywidget library, and enables powerful interactivity with libraries like ipyleaflet, ipydatagrid, and bqplot
+description: Solara can work with virtually any ipywidget library, and enables powerful interactivity with libraries like ipyleaflet, ipydatagrid, and bqplot.
 ---
 # How can I use ipywidget library X?